Zamani079/GITHUB-DIGITAL-PORTFOLIO/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=zamani079&label=Profile%20views&color=0e75b6&style=flat" alt="zamani079" /> </p>

 - 🔭 I’m currently working on **Car-Accessories**
+- ⁠**⁠1.BUSINESS COMMUNICATION**
+- **Evidence**

+**Situation:**
+During my Cyber Security Communication course, I was required to demonstrate professional and technical communication skills in both written and spoken formats.
+This included completing a communication focused certification and presenting a report that explored how effective communication supports cybersecurity awareness and response.

+**Task:**
+My main task was to research, write, and present a professional report showing how clear and strategic communication can strengthen cybersecurity efforts  particularly in preventing and responding to potential threats.

+**Action:**
+I conducted detailed research on real world cybersecurity incidents and analyzed how organizations communicated during and after these events.
+From there, I developed a structured presentation supported by visuals and clear messaging to explain key concepts such as data breaches, response protocols, and stakeholder communication.
+I also paid attention to maintaining a professional tone and ensuring that complex technical information was easy for a non-technical audience to understand.

+**Result:**
+Through this experience, I gained a much deeper understanding of how communication directly impacts cybersecurity management.
+It improved my ability to translate technical information into clear, actionable messages and strengthened both my research and presentation skills.
+Earning the certificate reinforced my capability to communicate effectively and confidently within a professional cybersecurity context.

 <h3 align="left">Connect with me:</h3>
 <p align="left">